nnja/python/website/content/02-introduction-to-python/060-functions/30-function-arguments.md

 ### Keyword arguments with default values

-Functions can accept two types of named arguments, ones without default values, and ones with default values.
+Functions can accept two types of named arguments, ones without default values, and ones without default values.
 Arguments that have default values are called **keyword arguments**.
-The nice thing about defaults is they can be overridden when needed.
+The nice thing about defaults is that they can be overridden when needed.

 Let's see this in practice, by writing two functions that print out a greeting.
 One function will have a default argument to make things easier for us.